indika/blog/_posts/2014-01-11-cooking-with-chef.md

 Its original intention is to cook a farm of servers, with one server acting as the master.
 Chef-Solo differs in the way that it does not need a dedicated Chef Server.
-There are a few quirks between full-blown Chef and Chef-Solo.
+One of the quirks between full-blown Chef and Chef-Solo is that configuration files have to be present on your local machine.

 Knife is a tool.
 This part is clear from the metaphor.
 Intuitively, I thought that knife was a tool used by Chef to perform the cook.